yagolimalins/yagolimalins/README.md

 - 🔭 I’m currently working on a [Python Pokedex](https://github.com/yagolimalins/pokedex)

-- 🌱 I’m currently revisiting the Python Crash Course by Eric Matthes
+- 🌱 I’m currently revisiting the Python Crash Course by Eric Matthes and studying MongoDB

 - ❓ Ask me about anything related to sound synthesis and DSP